What are the main methods of resolving commercial disputes?

 The complaint and the answer must already be accompanied by the evidence which the parties intend to present, such as the judicial affidavits of witnesses and copies of their documentary exhibits.
 Only witnesses whose judicial affidavits are attached to the pleadings shall be presented by the parties during trial, unless additional witnesses are allowed by the court upon presentation of meritorious reasons.

-An answer may only be responded to by a Reply when said answer includes an actionable document, or written instrument within which an action or defense is grounded upon.
+An answer may only be responded to by a Reply when said answer includes an actionable document, or written instrument which an action or defense is grounded upon.
+In response thereto, the other party may file a Rejoinder.

-What, if any, are the rules for disclosure of documents?
+What, if any, are the rules for disclosure of documents in your jurisdiction?
 Are there any exceptions (e.g. on grounds of privilege, confidentiality or public interest)?

 Generally, parties to a litigation have wide discretion to submit into litigation whatever evidence or document that would support their arguments for their cause of action or defense.
 The Rules of Court do provide for discovery procedures related to documents in the form of a motion for production or inspection of documents, upon showing good cause therefor in that the documents sought are material to any matter involved in the action.
 This relief, however, is limited to documents which are not privileged or confidential under other laws such as, for example, Bank Secrecy.

-How is witness evidence dealt with in commercial litigation (and, in particular, do witnesses give oral and/or written evidence and what, if any, are the rules on cross-examination)?
+How is witness evidence dealt with in your jurisdiction (and in particular, do witnesses give oral and/or written evidence and what, if any, are the rules on cross-examination)?
 Are depositions permitted?

 As a general rule, Philippine cases no longer involve oral or long-form direct testimony for witnesses.
 Instead, the direct testimonies are in the form of judicial affidavits, which represent the question and answer normally done in an oral direct testimony, transcribed and reduced into writing, including the identification and attachment of documentary evidence.
 This procedure does away with the need for lengthy trial dates where, for example, numerous documents would have to be orally identified.
 The direct testimony proper during the trial, therefore, consists of an abbreviated testimony where the witness identifies his or her judicial affidavit and confirms the truthfulness of the allegations therein.